huaweicloud/terraform-provider-huaweicloud/docs/resources/gaussdb_mysql_proxy.md

 ```

 Note that the imported state may not be identical to your resource definition, due to the attribute missing from the
 API response.
-The missing attribute is: `new_node_weight`, `proxy_mode`, `readonly_nodes_weight`.
-It is generally
+The missing attribute is: `new_node_weight`, `proxy_mode`, `readonly_nodes_weight` and `parameters`.
+It is
-recommended running `terraform plan` after importing a GaussDB MySQL proxy.
-You can then decide if changes should be
+generally recommended running `terraform plan` after importing a GaussDB MySQL proxy.
+You can then decide if changes
-applied to the GaussDB MySQL proxy, or the resource definition should be updated to align with the GaussDB MySQL proxy.
+should be applied to the GaussDB MySQL proxy, or the resource definition should be updated to align with the GaussDB
+MySQL proxy.
 Also you can ignore changes as below.

 ```hcl
 resource "huaweicloud_gaussdb_mysql_proxy" "test" {